-The Office of Services for Students with Disabilities (OSSD) offers services for students with physical and learning disabilities.
+The Office of Services for Students with Disabilities (OSSD) offers services for students with physical and learning disabilities and are located in the Lawrence Center 223.
 The OSSD is designed to assist students to make a successful transition to the University.
 We take a proactive stance that encourages students to understand their needs and strengths in order to best advocate for themselves.
-Please use the link below for additional information.